Augmentation varieties and disk potentials I: Regularization

 \begin{proof} We treat transversality for constant, non-constant, and trivial strip components separately.
 Let $\eta$ be an element of the cokernel $\coker(\ti{D}_u)$ of the linearized operator of \eqref{linop}.
 We write the restriction of $\eta$ to the sphere or disk components resp. edges as

 and

 We wish to show that all of the components $\eta_v$ and $\eta_e$ vanish.

-First we show that the one-form vanishes on components on which the map is non-constant.
-Suppose $v \in \Ver(\Gamma)$ with map $u_v: = u | S_v$ mapping to $X$ such that $u_v$ is non-constant.
+.1in {\em Step 1: We show that the one-form vanishes on surface components on which the map is non-constant.} Suppose $v \in \Ver(\Gamma)$ with map $u_v: = u | S_v$ mapping to $X$ such that $u_v$ is non-constant.
 Then $D_{u_v}^* \eta_v = 0 $ weakly and $\eta_v$ is perpendicular to variations $ K_\Gamma \in T_{J_\Gamma} \J_\Gamma(X) $ which are domain-dependent.
 By \cite[Lemma 3.2.2]{ms:jh}, $\eta_v$ vanishes in an open neighborhood of any point $z \in S_v$ on which $\d u_v $ is non-zero.
 On the other hand, we may identify $\eta_v$ with an element in the kernel $\ker(\ti{D}_{u_v}^*)$ of the adjoint, and so $\eta_v$ vanishes by the unique continuation principle in \cite[Section 2.3]{ms:jh}.
-This holds even after the sections $\xi$ are constrained to vanish on the intersections $S \cap T$, as in \cite[Section 3.4]{ms:jh}.
+(This holds even for $\eta$ in the cokernel of the restriction of the linearized operator to the space of sections $\xi$ are constrained to vanish on the intersections $S \cap T$, as in \cite[Section 3.4]{ms:jh}.)

-Next, we show that the one-form vanishes on a component mapping to the neck on which the projection to the base is non-constant.
-Suppose $v \in \Ver(\Gamma)$ with map $u_v: = u| S_v$ such that
+.1in {\em Step 2: We show that the one-form vanishes on a surface component mapping to the neck on which the projection to the base is non-constant. } Suppose $v \in \Ver(\Gamma)$ with map $u_v: = u| S_v$ such that

 is non-constant.
 The restriction $\eta_v$ is a weak solution to $D_{u_v}^* \eta_v = 0 $ and $\eta_v$ is perpendicular to one-forms produced by variations $ K_\Gamma$ in $J_\Gamma$.
 Such variations satisfy $J_\Gamma K_\Gamma = - K_\Gamma J_\Gamma$ and vanish on the first factor in the decomposition